msusdev/Industry-Supply-Chain-Optimization/Challenge Labs/BeforeTheChallenge/BeforeTheChallenge.md

     ![This is a screenshot of the bash terminal with the command to create a group deployment in progress](media/image2005.png "Bash command executed to create the deployment group")

-5. Repeat for the three remaining environments.

-    Repeat to deploy all four environments.

     Once completed, the following resources should appear within your Resource Group within the Azure Portal.